Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 SettingWhat it MeansRecommendation for E-commerceRecommendation for Lead Gen

-ValueAssigns a monetary value to the conversion for ROI tracking.Use different values for each conversion (requires dynamic setup).Use the same value for each conversion (based on an estimate).
+ValueThis is how much a conversion is worth to your business.
+It can be a fixed amount or a dynamic amount that changes with each sale.Use different values for each conversion (requires dynamic setup).Use the same value for each conversion (based on an estimate).

-Attribution ModelHow credit for a conversion is assigned to different ad clicks.Data-driven (Default)Data-driven (Default)
+Attribution ModelThis determines how credit for a conversion is given to your ads along the customer’s journey.Data-driven (Default)Data-driven (Default)

 A Primer on Enhanced Conversions